romanmurzac/certificate-generator/README.md

 ## Working mode

 ### Initial
-The default link with template of the certificate: https://europe-central2-gcp101167-competencedevelopmen.cloudfunctions.net/certificate_generator
+The default link with template of the certificate: TBD

 ### Working stages
 - start from the link provided on *Initial* step